 The Advisory Board provides guidance to the The Fulcrum team by validating our mission, reviewing our work and suggesting future endeavors.
 While the board does not set policy, its members play a significant role in advising senior leadership on best practices, areas of coverage and strategic planning.
-Members of the board are not compensated for their time, nor do they hold a financial stake in The Fulcrum or its incubator, Issue One.
+Members of the board are not compensated for their time, nor do they hold a financial stake in The Fulcrum.

 Potential advisers are invited to join the board based on their understanding of the media landscape and the mission of The Fulcrum.
 Advisers are expected to be regular readers and promoters of The Fulcrum's work.

 Lisa Brown, vice president & general counsel, Georgetown University

 Brown provides general legal counsel to the President, the University's governing boards, and its senior academic and administrative officers among other duties.
 Prior to joining Georgetown, she served in the Obama administration, first as White House staff secretary then as acting chief performance officer at the Office of Management and Budget.
 Prior to joining the administration, Brown served for six years as the executive director of the American Constitution Society for Law and Policy.

 Golden is a journalist, social entrepreneur and public speaker who serves as senior fellow at the Adlai Stevenson Center on Democracy.
 He gives presentations on Unlock Congress to universities, companies, non-profit organizations and political associations.
 Golden has worked as a campaign manager and communications strategist on political races for the White House, U.S. Senate, and U.S. House of Representatives.
 He co-founded One Million Degrees, a non-profit scholarship program for low-income community college students in Illinois.

 Myra Miller, senior vice president, The Winston Group